drewbrock815/Minneapolis-Election-Tabulator/README.md

 # Minneapolis-Election-Tabulator

-This is a basic program that essentially takes in sample ballots for different candidates for the Mayoral and Ward 3 elections in Minneapolis for 2021
+This is a basic program that takes in sample ballots for different candidates from the Mayoral and Ward 3 elections in Minneapolis and computes the whole ranked choice run off system.